chrisxfire/chrisxfire.github.io/content/notes/swe/methodologies/service-oriented-architecture/index.md

 - "Do one thing and do it well."
 - Lowry: "Every class is a service."

-Service granularity—defines how big a service is.
+Service granularity — defines how big a service is.
 - At Amazon, 1 service = 3 to 10 engineers

 # Service Mesh Architecture